marmiskeje/PV247Messenger2017/README.md

 test2@test.com

-After channel selection there is pooling for new messages every 10 seconds.
+After channel selection there is polling for new messages every 10 seconds.